3sjay/sploits/plague_botnet_rce_writeup.md

 ## Hacking Botnets

 Why build when you can borrow ;P?
 On a serious note, I like to have a look at the vulnerabilities of offensive tools.
-I did look at botnet panels a few years ago and thought that it was time againt to do so.
+I did look at botnet panels a few years ago and thought that it was time again to do so.

 In this post we'll have a look at the Plague Botnet.
 You can find it with your favorite search engine or you can take my package where you can easily run it with docker-compose.